 This was a couple of years back.
 I had a Jaguar F-Type for a week.
 It wasn’t the drunkard 500-and-few horsepower one.
 This was the substantially more docile and considerably less-drunk model — the one which is unimpressively called P300.

 The original F-Type R was wonderful.
 It was delightfully rapid, acceptably well-made and the 5-litre V8 sounded like an angry pre-historic dragon trying to sing Mozart.
-But there was a crucial issue with the R — it tried to kill me.
+But I found one crucial issue with the R — it tried to kill me.

 Turn one — 90-degree left-hander.
 Brake hard before entering it, settle the car down on its coils and drive hard on the compression through the flowing right hand curve so that there’s no unwanted drama.
 But one slightly excited prod and turn 2 became an unexpectedly sideways corner.